Amittt2003/Quiz_WEB/README.md

 # Quiz_WEB
-פרוייקט שנכתב בנושא WEB (HTML, CSS, JAVASCRIPT). פרוייקט זה הוא חידון שרץ בWEB
+The project written in Web Development (HTML, CSS, JAVASCRIPT).
+This project is a simple quiz running on the WEB.